 We addressed our second objective of mapping the footprint of logging by predicting the constrained latent variable across the entire study region, using as a covariate the over water distance to the nearest log pond.
-Because we did not have flow estimates for the entire study region, we assumed low flow at all sites, which was the dominant condition at surveyed reefs.
-We then applied the probit link function to map the values of the latent variable onto a 0-1 probability scale.
-Finally, we estimated the area of reefs within probability bands of 95%, 75%, 50% and 25%, where higher values indicate community composition closer to log-ponds.
-For reefs that were outside the range of distances from log ponds observed in the surveys we used the minimum and maximum observed distances to predict the condition variable, which avoided extrapolation.
+Because we did not have flow estimates for the entire study region, we assumed mild flow at all sites, which was the dominant condition at surveyed reefs.
+We then mapped the values of the latent variable onto a 0-1 probability scale.
+Finally, we estimated the area of reefs within probability bands of 95%, 75%, 50% and 25%, where higher values indicate community composition nearer to log-ponds.
+For reefs that were outside the range of distances from log ponds observed in the surveys, we used the minimum and maximum observed distances to predict the condition variable, which avoided extrapolation.

 Our final objective was to estimate the area of lagoonal reefs affected by new logging operations.
-We repeated the calculations for the area of reef affected by logging with new logging that has recently occurred logging on the north-western Coast (three log ponds at: [7.43639oS, 158.19973oE], [7.42830oS, 158.20321oE] and [7.42558oS, 158.20111oE]) and then we calculated the area of reefs that are predicted to be affected by increased turbidity.
+We repeated the calculations for the area of reef affected by logging with recently occurred logging on the north-western Coast (three log ponds at: [7.43639oS, 158.19973oE], [7.42830oS, 158.20321oE] and [7.42558oS, 158.20111oE]) and then we calculated the area of reefs that are predicted to be affected by increased turbidity.

 We used JAGS (Plummer & others 2003) for parameter estimation, run from the R programming environment (R Core Team 2016) using the package rjags (Plummer 2016).
 For each model we ran a single chain with 1 000 000 samples, thinning for every 40th sample.
 We used only a single chain to avoid issues with parameter switching on the latent variables (Hui 2016).
 We checked the Hellinger distance statistic (Boone et al. 2014) to confirm model convergence.
 Data are provided in Appendices S1-3, JAGS model code is provided in Appendix S4.

 Results

-The model with a constrained latent variable and two unconstrained variables had stronger support than the ordination that had no constrained latent variables (Table 1).
-Adding more unconstrained variables also increased the support for the model (Table 1), but simultaneously weakened the effect of the constrained latent variable (Appendix S5).
-However, we proceed with analysis using the model that had two unconstrained and one constrained latent variables.
+The model with a constrained latent variable and two unconstrained variables (Figure 2) had stronger support than the ordination that had no constrained latent variables (Table 1).
+Adding more unconstrained variables also increased the support for the model (Table 1), but simultaneously weakened the effect of the constrained latent variable (Figure S1).
+The cross-validation also supported models with 1-2 unconstrained latent variables for those habitats that were related to We therefore proceed with analysis using the model that had two unconstrained and one constrained latent variables.

-There was a significant positive effect of minimum distance to log ponds on the constrained latent variable (median = 0.47, 0.12 to 0.81 95% C.I.s), that was in the same direction as high flow conditions (median = 1.91, 0.9 to 2.93 95% C.I.s).
-The median effect of high flow was ~4 times greater than the median effect of minimum distance on the latent variable.
-Thus, we can interpret a change from low to high flow as having an equivalent effect on community structure as moving 2.46 km further away from log-ponds.
+A significant positive effect of minimum distance to log ponds on the constrained latent variable (median = 0.47, 0.12 to 0.81 95% C.I.s) was in the same direction as strong flow conditions (median = 1.91, 0.9 to 2.93 95% C.I.s).
+The median effect of strong flow was ~4 times greater than the median effect of minimum distance on the latent variable.
+Thus, we can interpret a change from mild to strong flow as having an equivalent effect on community structure as moving 2.46 km farther away from log-ponds.